climatepolicyradar/navigator-admin-backend/docs/runbooks/flush-rds-connections.md

 ### Step 5: Verify Resolution

 Re-run the connection analysis query from Step 2 to confirm connections have been terminated and the count has decreased.

 ## Post-Resolution Actions

 ### Step 6: Identify Root Cause

-1. **Identify Source IPs**: Note the `client_addr` values from the problematic connections
+1. **Identify Source IPs**
+   Note the `client_addr` values from the problematic connections
-2. **Map IPs to Services**: Determine which applications/services these IPs belong to
+2. **Map IPs to Services**
+   Determine which applications/services these IPs belong to
-3. **Review Application Logs**: Check for transaction handling issues in the identified services
+3. **Review Application Logs**
+   Check for transaction handling issues in the identified services

 ### Step 7: Preventive Measures